Orwall46/Orwall46/README.md

 - 🌱 My Stack is Python, PostgreSQL, MySQL, Docker, asyncio, aiohttps, gunicorn, nginx, daphne, redis, Djnago, DRF, and some HTML, JS, CSS...
-- 📫 Our Project is ArmAuto.AM
+- 📫 My Project is www.armauto.am

 <!---
 Orwall46/Orwall46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.